vaishdho1/Model-Serving-System/README.md

 ## Using the API

-Endpoints are per‑deployment.
+Endpoints are per deployment.
 Use the deployment name as the URL path and send the prompt as plain text.

 - Method: POST
 - URL: `http://<host>:8000/<deployment_name>`
 - Body: text/plain (prompt)
-- Streaming: HTTP/1.1 chunked (use `curl -N` to render progressively)
+- Streaming: HTTP/1.1 chunked (use `curl -N`  for streaming output)

 Available deployments:
 - `http://localhost:8000/v1/chat/tinyllama`